 Carl Bass is the president and chief executive officer of Autodesk, Inc., a leader in 3D design, engineering and entertainment software.
 Bass co-founded Ithaca Software, the developers of HOOPS, which was acquired by Autodesk in 1993; he previously served as Autodesk’s chief operating officer, responsible for worldwide sales, marketing, and product development.

 Elizabeth Churchill is director of user experience at Google and an applied social scientist working in the area of human computer interaction, computer mediated communication, mobile/ubiquitous computing and social media.
 For the last 20+ years, she has been studying why and how people acquire, adopt, and adapt interactive technologies in their everyday lives (or don't!).
 She previously led HCI research at Yahoo labs, PARC (the Palo Alto Research Center), and Fuji Xerox's Palo Alto lab.
 She has a Ph.D. in cognitive science from the University of Cambridge, UK.

-Betsy Masiello is the senior manager for global public policy at Uber.
+Betsy Masiello is a director of public policy at Uber.
 Prior to joining Uber, Betsy spent seven years at Google where she led public policy strategies on issues including privacy, child safety, tax, security and controversial content.
-Before Google, Betsy was a consultant at McKinsey & Company, where she served global telecommunications companies on new business strategies around emerging technology.
-Masiello holds a B.A. in computer science from Wellesley College, an M.Sc. in economics from Oxford where she was a Rhodes Scholar, and an SM from MIT’s Technology & Policy Program.
+Before Google, Betsy was a consultant at McKinsey & Company, where she advised global telecommunications companies on new business strategies for emerging technologies.
+Betsy holds a bachelor’s degree in computer science from Wellesley College, a master’s degree in economics from Oxford where she was a Rhodes Scholar, and a master’s degree from MIT’s technology & policy program.

 Hal Varian is currently the chief economist at Google, and was the founding dean of the School of Information (then the School of Information Management and Systems) from 1995 to 2002.
 An economist specializing in the economics of information, he holds joint appointment on the faculty of Berkeley's School of Information, Haas School of Business and department of economics.